Los Iracundos: 1990s

 After, Franco's death, the rest of the band members, except Burgueño, released a new album with songs composed mainly by Franco called "Iracundos 1990".
 In 1992, keyboardist Jesús Febrero left the group and in November of the same year, rhythm guitar player, Juan Bosco Zabalo died from heart problems at the Concepción de Uruguay Hospital.
 Before his death, he was living in Entre Ríos, Argentina.

 By 1994, the group was reduced just to Eduardo Franco's brother Leonardo and Juan Carlos Velázquez, so they hired Jorge Gatto as their new lead singer.
 They released a new album with songs again composed mainly by Eduardo Franco, providing the modest hit "Con la misma moneda", which helped to revive their careers.
-They also participated at the 26th Edition of the Iberoamerican Song Festival in Quito, Ecuador in 1996, also releasing the song "Quiero estrenar el amor contigo" composed by Eduardo Franco, which proved to be a minor success.
+They represented Uruguay at the OTI Festival 1996 held in Quito, with the song "Quiero estrenar el amor contigo" composed by Eduardo Franco, which proved to be a minor success.

 In 1997, record company BMG-Argentina digitally re-released the band's original studio albums from 1963 to 1987, with the approval of Hugo Burgueño who had the rights of the band's name.

 In 1999, the band released which prove to be their last album to date, a remake of many of their classical hits, with the vocals of Gatto.
 From that point, the band decided to focus exclusively on live performances mainly in Latin America and some parts of Europe.